jonathanawesome/graphiql-prototype/README.md

   - Pretty simple, just wraps the core `GraphiQLEditor` component from `/editor`along with layout for navigation and plugins.
   - Provides a hook for managing navigation/active plugin view state.

-- /ui-library

-  - Base React components
+- /store

+  - Centralized business logic in the form of Zustand stores/hooks

     - /useEditor

       - A [zustand](https://github.com/pmndrs/zustand) store that manages editor state such as editors, models, and tabs.

     - /useHTTPHeaders

       - A [zustand](https://github.com/pmndrs/zustand) store that manages global http header state and provides intermediate functions for tab headers.
 Quick and dirty, needs refactored.

     - /useSchema

       - A [zustand](https://github.com/pmndrs/zustand) store that manages schema loading/state and operation execution.

     - /useTestSchema

       - A [zustand](https://github.com/pmndrs/zustand) store that provides the test schema and some functions used in Ladle stories and testing.

+- /ui-library

+  - Base React components

 - /utils